-In addition to her litigation and counseling work, Ms. Rome has served as an independent investigator in several high-level matters involving workplace misconduct and employee complaints of unlawful treatment.
+In addition to her litigation and counseling work, Ms. Rome has significant experience conducting workplace investigations.
+She has served as an independent investigator in several high-level matters involving workplace misconduct and employee complaints of unlawful treatment.
 She frequently conducts training sessions on workplace harassment, discrimination and ethics, and presents seminars on employment-related issues for organizations such as the New Jersey Institute for Continuing Legal Education (ICLE) and other industry and professional organizations.

 As the former head of the Legal Departments for two multi-million dollar companies, Ms. Rome is adept at understanding business needs, mitigating risks, and providing focused advice to achieve business goals.
 In her in-house positions, Ms. Rome appeared before tribunals and agencies throughout the country, including state and federal courts and administrative bodies such as the wage and hour division, the Attorney General’s office and state discrimination and consumer protection agencies.
 Her hands-on experience includes an executive position leading a Human Resources department responsible for over 800 employees and all aspects of personnel relations such as training and development, payroll, benefits administration, supervisory support, and the handling of employee complaints.
 As a key member of teams responsible for corporate acquisitions, Ms. Rome has unique expertise in the field of due diligence, legally-compliant workforce reductions, separation agreements, and the post-sale integration of personnel and employment practices.